 Dalios, King of Atlantis in "The Time Monster" actually is immune to the Master's hypnosis, being "too old a fish, too old in years and in the hidden ways, to be caught in such a net."

 When the Master attempts to hijack the bodies of all the Time Lords, it not only completely fails, but Rassilon proceeds to undo his previous hijack on all the people of Earth with his super techno glove, smirking evilly all the way.

 The Cybermen in "Nightmare in Silver" can adapt to whatever could previously harm or kill them.

-Earlier in the series, Dean gets into an argument with Castiel that ends with Dean punching him in the face.
+Dean gets into an argument with the angel Castiel that ends with Dean punching him in the face.
 Cas' head moves a little from the impact, and Dean nearly breaks his hand.
 And he clearly didn't learn his lesson, as he does the same thing in a later episode with a Cupid, with the exact same result.

 In The 4400, Isabelle is often immune to other characters' powers.
 Notably Shawn is unable to kill her when he tries in one episode.

 However, Jordan is immune to her powers, as well as to Graham's, the Messiah kid in The Wrath of Graham.
 Jordan can also take away their powers.

 Happens in Stargate SG-1 with the two Goa'uld Ha'taks who reach Earth's orbit.
 The Pentagon orders the launch of two ICBMs modified for orbital travel and whose nuclear warheads are enhanced with naquadah.
 The Goa'uld notice the incoming missiles and raise their Deflector Shields.
 The warheads explode, dealing absolutely no damage to the ships.
 Anubis pulls several of these by enhancing standard Goa'uld shields with Ancient technology, allowing them to withstand Asgard and Tollan weapons, which could previously One-Hit Kill Ha'taks.